FabianWildgrube/PupilSizeTracker/README.md

     ./buildAndRunPupilTrackingServer.sh
     ```

-## Testing without SSI
+## Test Client Script
-Use the `runDummyClient.sh` script to test the server without setting up SSI.
-It uses the `dummyClient.cc` executable.
+Use the `runMinimalTestClient.sh` script to test the server without setting up SSI.
+It uses the `minimalTestClient.cc` executable.

 1. Make sure the server is running
 2. Start a second terminal within the server's container: